makapuf/bitbox-0xFF/REFERENCE.md

 ------| -------| -----
 empty | 87 | empty, does not interact with player animated_empty | 86 | 4 frames animated but behaves like empty.
 TileID will be +1 % 4 each 32 frames
-obstacle | 104 | blocks user fro left or right
+obstacle | 104 | blocks user from left or right
 kill | 240 | kills when touch it
 anim_kill | 168 | idem but animated
 ladder | 147 | can go up, down even with gravity